MiladAlshomary/GUA-Elastic-Plugin/README.md

     	  }
     }

-How does it work ?
+How does it work?
 ----------
-- In case of file configuration , the plugin scan the file every 2 hours and takes each line (shorten url) and ask google api : https://googleapis.com/urlshortner/v1/url every two hours and if there is clickes , the plugin will push these clicks as document into the specified index .
+- In case of file configuration, the plugin scans the file every 2 hours and takes each line (shortened url) and asks google api: https://googleapis.com/urlshortener/v1/url every two hours; if there are clicks, the plugin will push these clicks as a document into the specified index.

-- why two hours ? because google api responses with clicks of the last two hours.
+- Why two hours?
+Because the google api response is with clicks of the last two hours.

-- In case of index configuration, the plugin scan the source index using scroll api and for each document it takes the urlField and retrieve its clicks from google api.
+- In case of index configuration, the plugin scans the source index using scroll api, and for each document it takes the urlField and retrieves its clicks from google api.